Benton-Michael/Benton-Michael/README.md

-### Hi there 👋 I'm Michael!
-I recently completed Coding Dojo's 3 stack bootcamp (Python, Java, MERN).
+### Hi there 👋 I'm Michael, a full stack web developer.

 <!--**Benton-Michael/Benton-Michael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.